Chronomap/Bateau/Plates/README.md

 Single Layout plate files that look better in a low-pro form.
-Thicc plates currently untested